 “There’s no bird, Jonas.”
 Whitney shook her head.
 “You’re hallucinating.
 Hermes warned you this would happen eventually.”

 “Huh?”
 I couldn’t believe it.
-The bird looked more real than anything I’d ever seen.
+The bird looked real as anything I’d ever seen.
 “It’s right there, though.
 You must see it, it’s huge.
 It’s got a wing-span like a semi-truck.”

 “Does that really sound real to you?”